The holomorphic couch theorem: Preliminaries

 \subsection{Teichm\"uller's theorem}

-A \emph{Teichm\"uller map} between finite Riemann surfaces $X$ and $Y$ is a homeomorphism $f:X \to Y$ such that there exists a constant $K>1$ and non-zero $\vphi \in \qd(X)$ and $\psi \in \qd(Y)$ such that $f$ is locally of the form $x+iy \mapsto Kx + iy$ (up to sign and translation) in natural coordinates.
-Such a map is $K$-quasiconformal with constant pointwise dilatation.
+A \emph{Teichm\"uller homeomorphism} (usually called Teichm\"uller map) between finite Riemann surfaces $X$ and $Y$ is a homeomorphism $f:X \to Y$ such that there exists a constant $K>1$ and non-zero $\vphi \in \qd(X)$ and $\psi \in \qd(Y)$ such that $f$ is locally of the form $x+iy \mapsto Kx + iy$ in natural coordinates for $\vphi$ and $\psi$, up to sign and translation.
+Such a homeomorphism is $K$-quasiconformal with constant pointwise dilatation.

-The following theorems of Teichm\"uller are central in the theory of deformations of Riemann surfaces.
+The following theorems of Teichm\"uller are of central importance.

-\begin{thm}[Teichm\"uller's existence theorem] Let $h$ be a quasiconformal map between finite Riemann surfaces.
-If there is no conformal isomorphism homotopic to $h$, then there is a Teichm\"uller map homotopic to $h$. \end{thm}
+\begin{theorem}[Teichm\"uller's existence theorem] Let $h$ be a quasiconformal homeomorphism between finite Riemann surfaces.
+If there is no conformal homeomorphism homotopic to $h$, then there is a Teichm\"uller homeomorphism homotopic to $h$. \end{theorem}

-\begin{thm}[Teichm\"uller's uniqueness theorem] Let $f$ be a Teichm\"uller map of dilatation $K$ between finite Riemann surfaces that are not annuli nor tori.
-If $g$ is a $K$-quasiconformal map homotopic to $f$, then $g=f$. \end{thm}
+\begin{theorem}[Teichm\"uller's uniqueness theorem] Let $f:X \to Y$ be a Teichm\"uller homeomorphism of dilatation $K$ between finite Riemann surfaces.
+If $g$ is a $K$-quasiconformal homeomorphism homotopic to $f$, then $g \circ f^{-1}$ is a conformal automorphism of $Y$ homotopic to the identity.
+If $Y$ is not an annulus nor a torus, then $g=f$. \end{theorem}

-For annuli and tori, Teichm\"uller maps are unique up to conformal automorphisms homotopic to the identity.
-Teichm\"uller's theorem is usually stated and proved for closed Riemann surfaces, but the general case follows from the closed case by doubling across the ideal boundary and by taking a branched cover of degree $2$ or $4$ ramified at the punctures \cite{Ahlfors}.
+Teich\-m\"ul\-ler's theorem is usually stated and proved for closed Riemann surfaces, but the general case follows from the closed case by doubling across the ideal boundary and by taking a branched cover of degree $2$ or $4$ ramified at the punctures \cite{Ahlfors}.